oroinc/documentation/crm/admin_guide/config_levels/user.rst

 System Configuration for User
 =============================

-In OroCRM, you can configure available system settings on four configuration levels: system, organization, website and user.
+In OroCRM, you can configure available system settings on four configuration levels: system, organization, website, and user.

-On user level, there are a number of options that you can configure specifically for your application instance, but which will not affect system-wide or organization-wide configuration.
+On user level, there is a number of options that you can configure specifically for your application instance, but which will not affect system-wide or organization-wide configuration.
 Here, for instance, you can update the contact information of the primary assigned sales representative, or change your email configuration settings.

 .. important:: User-level configuration settings can fall back to organization settings.
 For this, select the **Use Organization** check box next to the selected option.
 To go back to the default user-level settings, click **Reset** on the top right.